OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/QuickStartLab.md

 }
 ```
 2. Press **F5** to start debugging.
-3. Click the next button to page through results.
+3. Click the **Next** button to page through results.
 Use the browser's back button to return to previous pages.

 ### Uploading a file